liushuping/blog/posts/javascript-object-as-hashtable.md

 It answers why there is no such a hastable or dictionary object in JavaScript.
 Because all object are hastables!

-It answers why setting a non-existing property of an object does not throw exception(or does not compile) like other programming languages?
+It answers why setting a non-existing property of an object does not throw an exception(or does not compile) like other programming languages?
 Because that is actually an action of inserting a new key-value pair (creating a new property).

-It answers why below code outputs `1 2 3` rather than `a b c`, because iterating over a hastable is iterating all the keys and keys for an array object are the array indexes.
+It answers why below code outputs `0 1 2` rather than `a b c`, because iterating over a hastable is iterating all the keys and keys for an array object are the array indexes.

 ```javascript
 var arr = ['a', 'b', 'c'];